robgibbons/hn_upvote/README.md

 # hn_upvote
-Automatically upvote downvoted comments on Hacker News
+A Userscript to automatically upvote downvoted comments on Hacker News